MOTHER JONES AND THE CHILDREN'S CRUSADE

 Dangerous?
 A little old lady in black?
 America was about learn why, but it would be decades before they learned of the sorrow that made “Mother” Jones.

 Born in Ireland, she was eleven when the Great Famine sent her family to Canada.
-Schooled in Toronto, she taught school in Michigan, then moved to Memphis where she met and married iron worker George Jones.
+After schooling in Toronto, she taught in Michigan, then moved to Memphis where she met and married iron worker George Jones.

 The coming decades might have been blurred by tears, but Jones followed the advice of Joe Hill, whose I.W.W. she helped jumpstart.
 “Don’t mourn; organize.”